MinecraftHopper/MinecraftHopper/_help/common-problems-and-fixes/java/index.markdown

 ## Can only play demo
-Make sure they are logging in with the **Microsoft Login** button if they bought after December 1st, 2020, and **Mojang** if they bought before.
+Make sure they are logging in with the **Microsoft Login** button if they bought after December 1st, 2020, and **Mojang Login** if they bought before.
 If they are logging in with Microsoft and bought after, ask for a screenshot of the launcher and https://minecraft.net/en-us/profile (contains no personal information if logging in with Microsoft) and compare the listed Xbox gamertags to make sure they match and make sure a Minecraft username is shown on the webpage as they have not bought the game otherwise.
 If they have not bought the game, establish if an email from Mojang containing a Transaction ID was received.
 If it was not, see https://help.minecraft.net/hc/en-us/articles/360042693692-Minecraft-Java-Edition-I-Was-Charged-but-Did-Not-Receive-the-Game- (Absol Factoid: `account/payment/pending`)

 If all else fails, contact Mojang Support at https://help.minecraft.net/hc/requests/new  (Absol Factoid: `!?f account/send-email`)